bright/new-www/_posts/2019-03-27-downsizing-jpeg-image-efficiently-to-certain-size-on-android.md

 Such a solution has the potential to give the best possible results.
 Being able to just try everything in a loop (or two) might solve our problem almost perfectly.
 But what about the performance and resource consumption, especially taking into account the Android platform?

 Firstly, loading the full resolution source image into the memory is quite risky.
-If the image is large enough, this operation might produce [OOM error](https://developer.android.com/reference/java/lang/OutOfMemoryError) right away.
+If the image is large enough, this operation might produce [OutOfMemoryError](https://developer.android.com/reference/java/lang/OutOfMemoryError) right away.
 Secondly, compressing that image multiple times uses both time, CPU (and thus battery) and it makes our storage last shorter (see: [Flash Drive Lifespan *is* a Problem](http://www.cs.technion.ac.il/~dan/papers/fbrick-hotos-2017.pdf)).

 So, let's summarize what we know: